James-Frowen/MirrorPositionSyncing/PositionSyncing/Research/SnapShot_Interpolation_Notes.md

 - 10 hz with 350ms latency (250kb/s)
 - 60 hz with 85ms latency (1.5mb/s)
 - Extrapolation is hard, fails with collisions

+# SnapShot Interpolation

+Notes and summary about https://gafferongames.com/post/snapshot_interpolation/ and how it can be applied it [Mirror](https://github.com/vis2k/Mirror)

 ## deterministic lockstep vs Snapshot Interpolation